• Skip to primary navigation

 🥡 Storing & Reheating

-The best way to store this apple cobbler is to let it come to room temperature (all the way through), lay a paper towel over it, and wrap it with parchment paper, wax paper, or aluminum foil.
+The best way to store any leftovers is to let them come to room temperature (all the way through), lay a paper towel over it, and wrap it with parchment paper, wax paper, or aluminum foil.
 It can be left at room temperature for two days.

-For longer storage, you can place it in the fridge for up to five days or in the freezer for up to two months.
+For longer storage, you can place it in the fridge for up to 5 days or in the freezer for up to 2 months.
 With either of these options, make sure that your apple cobbler is cooled and wrapped tightly.

 Remember that the apple cobbler must be cooled before it’s stored, whether you leave it on the counter or stick it in the fridge.
 A cobbler wrapped while still warm will trap moisture and render your apple cobbler a soggy mess.